percona/postgresql-docs/docs/installing.md

 ## Enable the repository

-As soon as **percona-release** is installed or up-to-date, enable the repository for Percona Distribution for PostgreSQL (`ppg-13`).
+As soon as **percona-release** is installed or up-to-date, enable the repository for Percona Distribution for PostgreSQL (`ppg-14`).
 We recommend using the *set up* command as it enables the specified repository and updates the platform’s package manager database.

 To install the *latest* version of Percona Distribution for PostgreSQL, enable the Major Release repository using the following command:

 ```
-$ sudo percona-release setup ppg-13
+$ sudo percona-release setup ppg-14
 ```

 To install a *specific minor version* of Percona Distribution for PostgreSQL, enable the Minor release repository.
-For example, to install Percona Distribution for PostgreSQL 13.1, enable the `ppg-13.1`  repository using the following command:
+For example, to install Percona Distribution for PostgreSQL 14.0, enable the `ppg-14.0`  repository using the following command:

 ```
-$ sudo percona-release setup ppg-13.1
+$ sudo percona-release setup ppg-14.0
 ```

 ## Install Percona Distribution for PostgreSQL packages

-After you’ve installed percona-release and enabled the desired repository, install Percona Distribution for PostgreSQL using the commands of your package manager (the procedure differs depending on the package manager of your operating system).
+After you’ve installed ``percona-release`` and enabled the desired repository, install Percona Distribution for PostgreSQL using the commands of your package manager (the procedure differs depending on the package manager of your operating system).

 ### On Debian and Ubuntu using `apt`